IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 The [`container/`] folder contains files for building a Docker image for the service.
 The [`service/`] folder is the service itself, meaning that these files will be present in the container and eventually executed.
-Lastly, the [`scheduler/`] folder contain files for scheduling the service using Airflow.
+Lastly, the [`scheduler/`] folder contains files for scheduling the service using Airflow.
 The last one will be covered in the next section; here we focus on the first two.

 Let us start with `service/`.
 The first repository (the one discussed in the previous section) is added to this second repository as a Git submodule living in `service/source/`.
-This means that the model will essentially be embedded into the service but will conveniently remain an independent entity.
+This means that the model will essentially be embedded in the service but will conveniently remain an independent entity.
 At all times, the service contains a reference to a particular state (a particular commit, potentially on a dedicated release branch) of the model, guaranteeing that the desired version of the model is in production.
 However, when invoking the model from the service, we might want to use a different set of configuration files than the ones present in the first repository.
 To this end, a service-specific version of the configuration files is created in `service/configs/`.
 We might also want to install additional Python dependencies; hence, there is a separate file with requirements.

 Now it is time to containerize the service code by building a Docker image.
 The relevant files are gathered in `container/`.
 The image is defined in